You might not realize it, but your LinkedIn summary section is one of the most important parts of your profile.

-In this article, we will unpack everything you need to know about the LinkedIn Summary and how you can craft a profile summary that will make you stand out.
+In this article, we will unpack everything you need to know about the LinkedIn summary section.

 What is a LinkedIn summary?